theborakompanioni/azure-docs.de-de/articles/iot-hub/iot-hub-what-is-azure-iot.md

 <properties
- pageTitle="Azure-Lösungen für das Internet der Dinge | Microsoft Azure" description="Eine Übersicht über IoT in Azure einschließlich einer beispielhaften Lösungsarchitektur und Informationen zur Beziehung zu Azure IoT Hub, Geräte-SDKs und vorkonfigurierten Lösungen." services="iot-hub" documentationCenter="" authors="dominicbetts"
+ pageTitle="Azure solutions for Internet of Things | Microsoft Azure" description="A overview of IoT on Azure including a sample solution architecture and how it relates to Azure IoT Hub, device SDKs, and preconfigured solutions" services="iot-hub" documentationCenter="" authors="dominicbetts"